-Prof. Sitaraman is currently in the College of Information and Computer Sciences at the University of Massachusetts at Amherst.
-He is best known for his role in pioneering large distributed systems that currently deliver much of the world’s web, videos, applications, and online services.
-As a principal architect, he helped create the Akamai network, the world’s first major content delivery network (CDN).
+Prof. Sitaraman is currently a Distinguished University Professor and the Associate Dean for Educational Programs and Teaching in the College of Information and Computer Sciences at the University of Massachusetts at Amherst.
+He is best known for pioneering content delivery networks (CDNs) and edge computing services that currently deliver much of the world’s web, videos, edge applications, and online services.
+As a principal architect, he helped create the Akamai network, the world’s first major content delivery network (CDN) and edge computing service.
 He retains a part-time role as Akamai’s Chief Consulting Scientist.

 Prof. Sitaraman’s research spans all aspects of Internet-scale distributed systems, including algorithms, architectures, performance, and energy efficiency.
 He directs the Laboratory for Internet-Scale Distributed Systems (LIDS), is a member of the Theoretical Computer Science group, and is the founding director of the Informatics Program.
 He received a B.Tech. in electrical engineering from the Indian Institute of Technology, Madras and a Ph.D. in computer science from Princeton University.